 A lot of people feel like losing your mucus plug means you’re going into labor.
 They’re wrong. 🙂

 Cliff notes: Your mucus plug is just sitting your cervix protecting the baby the first couple of trimesters and then it will fall out.
-It isn’t much of a sign of anything on it’s own.
+It isn’t much of a sign of anything on it’s own, it doesn’t even mean you’ve really dilated much.

 Pack Your Hospital Bags before going into labor